raspberrypilearning/3D-scene/en/step_9.md

 ---

-If you are logged in to your Scratch account you will see a **Message** icon in the **Navigation bar**.
+If you are logged in to your Scratch account, you will see a **Message** icon in the **Navigation bar**.

 ![Messages icon on the navigation bar](images/message-icon.png)

-If you have new messages the number of new messages will appear surrounded by an **orange circle**.
+If you have new messages, the number of new messages will appear surrounded by an **orange circle**.

 ![New message alert](images/new-message.png)

 Click on the **Message** icon to access your inbox.
-If you have a lot of new messages you can filter for **Comment Activity** only using the dropdown menu on the right.
+If you have a lot of new messages, you can use the the drop-down menu on the right to filter for **Comment Activity** only.

 ![Filter your messages](images/filter-messages.png)